 I am always interested in discussing opportunities with motivated students and post-docs.

-Whenever we have specific positions available, they are posted at the bottom of this page.
+Whenever we have specific funded positions available, they are posted at the bottom of this page.

 Please read through this page before contacting me as it contains important information.